Introduction to Health Services Research : A Self-Study Course

 Data and Demonstration Projects

-Data is available for use in several formats from raw data to already processed tables from the site's Statistics, Data, and Research Information page.
+Data is available for use in several formats from raw data to already processed tables from the site's Research, Statistics, Data and Systems page.

 CMS conducts and sponsors a number of innovative demonstration projects to test and measure the effect of potential program changes.

 The Medicare Prescription Drug, Improvement, and Modernization Act of 2003 (MMA) brought the most dramatic and innovative changes to the Medicare program since it began in 1965.
 It will bring "more affordable health care, prescription drug coverage to all people with Medicare, expanded health plan options, improved health care access for rural Americans, and preventive care services, such as flu shots and mammograms."

 CMS keeps interested professionals and the public informed via RSS feeds.
 Instructions for using the feeds are available on the CMS site.
 You must use a feed reader or news aggregator to read the content.
 The following feeds are available:

 You can also subscribe (or unsubscribe) to the CMS Press mailing list.